-Monday Evenings, 7 pm, Music room
+Monday Evenings, 7 pm, Room K

 This is a Christ-centered and approachable course for anyone with hurts, habits, or hangups.
 None of us are perfect and we all have our troubles.
 Please join us as we celebrate recovery, spend time in fellowship with others who are overcoming obstacles, and leave strengthened after feeling the loving power of Jesus Christ.
 Dinner is provided and registration is not required.
 We hope to see you all there!